 3) Economies of Scale (i.e. Natural Monopoly)

 In some industries, a single firm can supply a good or service at a lower cost than two or more firms could.
 We call this a natural monopoly (because it arises without government intervention).
 A natural monopoly can arise in industries where firms face high fixed costs but are able to realize significant economies of scale over the relevant range of output.
 Those circumstances result in decreasing average total costs as output increases, which makes it more difficult for new firms to enter the market.

-A common example of a natural monopoly is the market for electricity.
+The market for electricity is a common example of a natural monopoly.
 Building the infrastructure to supply a city with electricity is extremely expensive.
 Thus, the market has high barriers to entry.
 However, connecting an additional house to the power grid is relatively cheap once the infrastructure is in place.
 As a result, a single firm can supply a whole city at a lower cost than two or more competing companies could.

 In a Nutshell

 A monopoly is a firm that has the ability to influence the market price of the good or service it sells.
 There are three main factors that can cause a monopoly to arise, all of which have to do with barriers to entry: (1) Ownership of a key resource: When a firm has exclusive ownership of a key resource it can restrict access to this resource and establish a monopoly.
 (2) Government regulation: The government can restrict market entry by law (e.g. through patents, copyright laws), which may result in a monopoly.
 (3) Economies of scale: In some industries, a single firm can supply a good or service at a lower cost than two or more firms could, which results in a natural monopoly.